There are options for you at MCC.

 Our goal is to help you make fully informed decisions.
 That’s why you’ll find explanations of the different registration options below.

 Each semester, you can sign up for (“add”) or remove (“drop”) classes during the drop-add period.
 Log in to myMCC to add or drop courses.
 Email Registration if you need assistance.

 Auditing a course means taking a class, but not getting graded or earning credit for it.
 While you don’t have to take any exams when auditing a course, you’re still expected to attend class, participate, and do the readings.
 That means even these “grade-free” classes require a commitment.

 Any MCC student can audit a class with permission from the instructor.
 Because full tuition is charged for audited courses, we recommend connecting with an advisor to go over your options before you audit a class.

 Print and fill out the Audit Course Form.
-Please return to the Registration and Records Office (Building 6, Room 203, Brighton Campus) by the following deadlines:
+Email the completed form to Registration by the following deadlines: